Amuse

 Amuse, amuse

+Amuse is your one-stop shop, providing flexible funding and licensing deals, digital music distribution, and additional services to the self-releasing and independent artist community around the world for as little as $19.99 (among one of the cheapest plans compared to all of our competitors).
 Amuse gets your music onto all the music stores and streaming platforms that matter, like Spotify, Apple Music, iTunes, Tidal, Amazon Music, Deezer, Google Music, Shazam, and YouTube.
-For the full list of stores available when you upload your music through Amuse, click here
+For the full list of stores available when you upload your music through Amuse, click here.

-The best part?
-Amuse is the only music distribution service that lets you release music directly from your phone using our app.
-That means you can upload your track, artwork, and release info in just a few minutes, all from the palm of your hand, giving you more time for what matters most… music!
+With Amuse Boost or Pro, you get unlimited releases, fast deliveries, royalty advances, 24h support, and so much more.
+With our mobile app, you can upload your track, artwork, and release info in just a few minutes, all from the palm of your hand, giving you more time for what matters most… music!

 With unlimited releases starting from around $25 USD per year, Ditto distributes your music to over 200 stores, including all the major streaming platforms like Spotify, Apple Music, YouTube, and more.
 Ditto has three distribution packages available for music makers at every stage of their career - Artist, Professional, and Label.
 Ditto lets you keep 100% of your rights and royalties, has 24/7 artist support, and lets you track sales and trending data with daily analytics reports.